chandangowdaS/Digital_e-Parking/README.md

 ## Requirements
 - **C++**: The code is written in C++ and uses standard libraries such as `<iostream>` and `<iomanip>`.
 - **File `save.txt`**: A text file that stores the status of the parking slots.
-This file must be present in the working directory.
+This file must be present in the current working directory from where code fetches it.

 ## Usage Instructions
 1. **Compile and Run**: Compile the program using a C++ compiler and run the executable.